-As an ongoing study of the Center for Hunger-Free Communities since 2004, we have published extensively on the findings and policy implications of Children's HealthWatch.
-Below is a more recent selection of research and policy publications.
-A more exhaustive list of Center-wide publications can be found under our Research page.
+As an ongoing study of the Center for Hunger-Free Communities from 2004-2019, the Center published extensively on the findings and policy implications of Children's HealthWatch.
+Below is a selection of research and policy publications.
+A more exhaustive list of Center-wide publications can be found on our Research page.
 Additional research and information about Children's HealthWatch can be found at childrenshealthwatch.org.

 The first two years of life are critical for children's development and growth.
 When children experience major shifts in their weight trajectories toward either underweight or overweight, pediatric caregivers rely on those data to indicate important information about a child's health.
 This report card examines weight trajectories among 2,719 children under 24 months of age who participated in the Children's HealthWatch interview twice within an average interval of 12 months.